Spinal Tap (Lumbar Puncture) for Children

 - If needed, anesthesia is given to your child.
 A trained nurse (anesthetist) or specialized healthcare provider (anesthesiologist) helps with this process.
 Your child’s breathing, heart rate, and blood pressure are then watched during the test.

-- If your child is awake during the test, he or she is asked to curl into a tight ball and then remain still.
+- If your child is awake during the test, they are asked to curl into a tight ball and then remain still.

 - The medical staff cleans your child’s lower back so that the skin area is sterile.